roddi/FURRDataSource/README.md

 2. If your table view gets really large (several thousand cells?)
 FURRDataSource might get a tad slow and use quite a bit of memory.

 ## Swift 3 API changes and Swift 2 / 3 support going forward
-If you haven't been living under a cave you will have gotten the news about Swift 3.
+If you haven't been living in a cave you will have gotten the news about Swift 3.
 It breaks _a lot_ of stuff if you happen to build in the wrong part of town.
 Which this framework does.

 The most hard hitting changes I can think of in no particular order: